Zapote/EzBus/README.md

 ```

 ##### ServiceRegistry
-Derive from class ServiceRegistry and register dependencies in contructor.
+Derive from class ServiceRegistry and register dependencies in constructor.
 This class will be activated on startup.
 ```C#
 public class CoreRegistry : ServiceRegistry
 {